 New York State offers free and low-cost public health insurance programs for low-income New Yorkers.
-Medical care is provided through a managed care plan or on a fee-for-service basis.
+Medical care is provided through a managed care plan for most enrollees.

-Individuals and families can qualify for public health insurance even if they have income, own a house, own a car, have a bank account or receive private health insurance.
-Persons and families who are receiving SSI or cash assistance are automatically (in PDF) eligible.
-Low-income pregnant women, children, non-elderly adults, persons over 65 and people with disabilities may also be eligible.
+Individuals and families can qualify for public health insurance even if they have income, own a house, own a car, have a bank account, or have Medicare.

-Programs include: Medicaid; Child Health Plus; Family Health Plus; Medicare Savings Plan (also known as Medicare Buy-In); Medicaid Buy-In Program for Working People with Disabilities and the Family Planning Benefit Program.
+Programs include: Medicaid; Child Health Plus; Medicare Savings Plan (also known as Medicare Buy-In); Medicaid Buy-In Program for Working People with Disabilities and the Family Planning Benefit Program.

 The Medical Information Privacy Notice (in PDF) details medical information privacy rights, access to information, and details concerning how medical information about you may be used and disclosed.

 If you have any questions about Medicare or Medicare Part D, or about choosing a Part D prescription drug plan or changing the one in which you were enrolled by Medicare, please go to 311 Online.

 If you are already, or would like to become an electronic submitter, go to the HRA Eligibility Data and Image Transfer System (EDITS).

 Due to upcoming changes at the Federal and State level, Medicaid and its related programs are subject to change in 2014.
 Additional updates will be provided as changes occur.